Skip to main content

 Book an appointment

-You will receive an invitation by email or text message to book a vaccine appointment.
-This fall, you can get both the COVID-19 and influenza vaccines at the same time.
+You will receive a notification by email or text message to book a vaccine appointment.

 You can select a date and time at a community pharmacy or vaccination clinic near you.
 If needed, you can easily reschedule your appointment online.